NCEA/ncea-website/content/about.md

 **Our SRE teachers**

-Each of our SRE Teachers have been authorised by the Anglican Diocese of Sydney or the NSW & ACT Baptist Association.
-They have the following requirements:
+Our SRE Teachers have been authorised by the Anglican Diocese of Sydney or the NSW & ACT Baptist Association.
+This includes:

-* Current Working with Children Check number
+* A Working with Children Check number
-* Current church-based child protection training
+* Church-based child protection training
-* Aware of the Department of Education’s Code of Conduct document
+* Compliance with the Department of Education’s Code of Conduct
 * Yearly training for teaching development
 * A letter of authorisation addressed to the schools and authorisation card
-* Committed to teach the approved curriculum
+* An approved teaching curriculum